UF Health Shands Hospital was ranked as one of the nation's top hospitals for orthopaedics by

 - Biologics and kinase inhibitor are used for the treatment of autoimmune arthritis.
 They may be given by injection or by mouth.

 - For gout, certain medicines to lower uric acid levels may be used.

 It is very important to take your medicines as directed by your provider.
 If you are having problems doing so (for example, because of side effects), you should talk to your provider.
 Also make sure your provider knows about your all the medicines you are taking, including vitamins and supplements bought without a prescription.

 SURGERY AND OTHER TREATMENTS

-In some cases, surgery may be done if other treatments have not worked.
-This may include:
+In some cases, surgery may be done if other treatments have not worked and severe damage to a joint occurs.

 - Joint replacement, such as a total knee joint replacement

 A few arthritis-related disorders can be completely cured with proper treatment.
 Yet, many of these disorders become long-term (chronic) health problems but can often be well-controlled.
 Aggressive forms of some arthritic conditions may have significant effects on mobility and may lead to involvement of other body organs or systems.

 - Your joint pain persists beyond 3 days.

 - You have severe unexplained joint pain.